 Origin of the Indus River

 The Indus River originates near the Mansarovar Lake in the Tibetan plateau, on the northern slopes of the Kailash Mountain Range.
-Regardless of the fact that almost two thirds of the itinerary of the river is flowing through Pakistan, it has its presence on the Indian soil.
-Parts of the itineraries of the tributaries of the Indus River do run on the Indian soil.
+Regardless of the fact that almost two-thirds of the itinerary of the river is flowing through Pakistan, it has its presence on Indian soil.
+Parts of the itineraries of the tributaries of the Indus River do run on Indian soil.
 The name Punjab has been derived from these tributaries that collectively signify "five waters" or "land of five waters".

 Description of the Indus River